Appruav/Compiler/Readme.md

-we used supabse to provide the psotgres server
+we used supabse to provide the postgres server